How to become a materials technician

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

-You could start as a lab assistant or trainee technician in a testing facility and complete training while you work to qualify.
+You could start as a lab assistant or trainee technician in a testing facility and train while you work to qualify.

 You can find out more about careers in materials engineering from the Institute of Materials, Minerals and Mining.